keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 The following table summarizes the Keptn `values.yaml` files.

-* Click the name in the "Component" column to view the README file that documents the Helm values that can be set for that component
+* The "Component" column leads you to the
+  README files for each component where all Helm values are documented
-* Click the string in the "Configuration file" column to view the actual `values.yaml` file for each
+* The "Configuration file" column leads you to the Helm values files for each component

 | Component                                                                                                                  | Used for                                                                                                                  | Configuration file |
 |----------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------| --------------------|